Skip to content

 Optics

-The deeplens.optics module contains differentiable lens models that simulate how light passes through an optical system.
+The deeplens package contains differentiable lens models that simulate how light passes through an optical system.
 Each lens computes a point spread function (PSF) and renders images via PSF convolution.

 • GeoLens — Multi-element refractive lens via differentiable ray tracing.
-The primary lens model, supporting Zemax/Code V/JSON file I/O. Uses a mixin architecture for evaluation, optimization, visualization, and tolerancing.
+The primary lens model, supporting Zemax/Code V/JSON file I/O. Uses a mixin architecture for PSF computation, evaluation, Seidel aberration analysis, optimization, surface operations, visualization, and tolerancing.

-• HybridLens — Refractive lens (GeoLens) combined with a diffractive optical element (DOE).
-Coherent ray tracing to the DOE plane, then Angular Spectrum Method (ASM) propagation to the sensor.
+• HybridLens — JSON-defined refractive lens (GeoLens) combined with a diffractive optical element (DOE).
+Coherent ray tracing to the DOE plane, DOE phase modulation, then Angular Spectrum Method (ASM) propagation to the sensor.

 • DiffractiveLens — Pure wave-optics lens using diffractive surfaces and scalar diffraction.